hanling3/recipe-book/documents/contributions-summary.md

     - Revised our final sketch in milestone 3 based on TA's feedback.
     - Developed user testing protocol with Ada
     - Construct favorite page to complete task 2/3

+- Xuanhui
+    - Held user testing and collected user feedback with Hedy
+    - Constructed meal plan page and some other components

 # Milestone 5